wrightaprilm/datacarpentry/lessons/python/04-data_as_read-only.md

 * Why we might want to treat our data as read-only.
 * How we can use the os module to keep our processed and raw data straight.

+TODO:

+I think SWC has some resources on Python Path and reusing code.
+Do anyone know where to find these?